studentquiz/moodle-mod_studentquiz/docs/README.md

 Open `_build/html/index.html` with your browser to see the result.

-If you are working on the documentation use

-    sphinx-autobuild . _build/html/ -B

-to continously update the build in the browser.

 ### Commit & Push
 When ever you are happy with your local result, commit & push your changes.